Monday, April 29, 2013

 Review

 The original superhero predates Superman and Batman and appears in newspaper strips and comic books.
 The film adaptation of THE PHANTOM is respectful enough to follow the spirit of Lee Falk's creation and shows its loyalty.
 A few missteps have prevented the 1996 movie from making it to my top superhero features.
 I hate to be harsh on this movie, but let's talk about the complaints.
 For example, the opening was too short and felt like an intro to an action television serial and cartoon.
 The story is too simplistic.
-There is little romance and character development in the whole film.
+There is little romance and character development in the film.

 A few of the film's flaws hurt a little, but on the positive side, the action scenes are remarkable, and the cast is good and chosen like Kristy Swanson, Catherine Zeta-Jones, Patrick McGoohan and James Remar.
 The two actors stand out in their roles, including Treat Williams, who plays Xander as a campy yet threatening archenemy to the Phantom, and Billy Zane has a good performance as the title character.
 There's a little-known fact that director James Cameron chose Zane in Titanic because he loved him for his acting in THE PHANTOM.